nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

   - investigation
 ---

-I'm taking this new asthma medication.
+A new asthma medication has changed my life.
-It's life-changing: I haven't needed my resue inhaler once in months, and I didn't realize how much easier it could be to play the flute.
+I haven't needed my resue inhaler in months, and I didn't realize how much easier it could be to play the flute.

 # Background

 I take one inhalation per day, and there are 30 doses in an inhaler.
-So I essentially need one per month.
+This means I need one inhaler per month.
 I wish I could get a refill,
 and not have to throw away the plastic case, but this is the world I live in.

+After around six weeks, I've adjusted to the drug.
-It's taken a bit under two months but under my doctor's advice, I've discovered that taking it in the evening mostly avoids the hoarseness associated with the drug.
+I take it in the evening to avoid hoarseness during the day.
-We also decided I should try taking it once every other day, to see if that help on weeks when I'm teaching and need to talk a lot.
+At my provider's suggestion, I've played with taking it once every other day, since I don't need as high a dose.
-I'm at a steady state now, and I'm enjoying all this low-effort breathing.
+I'm at a steady state now, and I adore all this low-effort breathing.

 {{< figure src="breo.jpg" alt="A Breo Ellipta Inhaler" class="thumbnail" caption="the first inhaler cost $10." >}}
 {{< figure src="breo.jpg" alt="A Breo Ellipta Inhaler" class="thumbnail" caption="the second inhaler cost $80.
 It had the same lot number as the first one." >}}

-The pharmacy couldn't tell me why the price had gone up 800%.
+When me second inhaler cost 800% as much as the first, the pharmacy couldn't explain why.
 I called the insurance company, and they said the first inhaler had been a generic, so I should switch my prescription to their mail-order service and they'd be able to get me the cheaper generic every time.

 {{< figure src="generic.jpg" alt="A Prasco Fluticason Furorate/Vilanterol ELLPTA inhaler.
-It looks just like a Breo inhaler, with a slightly different sticker on the face." class="thumbnail" caption="A generic inhaler.
-I never recieved one of these, and didn't realize it had a different sticker until I looked up a photo for this blog entry." >}}
+It looks just like a Breo inhaler, with a slightly different sticker on the face." class="thumbnail" caption="This is a generic inhaler.
+I never recieved one of these, and didn't realize it had a different sticker until I found the photo for this post." >}}

-I looked it up, and something called an "authorized generic"[^1] does exist.
+I did some research.
+Something called an "authorized generic"[^1] does exist: it's apparently the same drug, in the same packaging, by the same manufacturer.
-My understanding was that the "authorized generic" is the same drug by the same manufacturer, so I had no reason to doubt this story initially.
+I had no reason to doubt this story about being given a generic.
-I asked my provider to resubmit the prescription to their mail-order service, and please request a generic.
+I asked my provider to resubmit the prescription to their mail-order service, and to specifically request a generic.

 [^1]: The "authorized generic" in this case appears to be related to
     the delivery device (inhaler) still being under patent.
 By selling